kelmore5/SeleniumBrowser/README.md

 The class takes two arguments: The path to an installed version of chromedriver (required) and a ChromeOptions class that can be created via Selenium (optional).

-Once initialized, the class will create a virtual display for chrome to reside in using pyvirtualdisplay and Xfvb, and then create a headless (virtual/invisible) chrome browser within that display.
+Once initialized, the class will create a headless (virtual/invisible) chrome browser.
 Afterwards, the user can use the class to browse to different URLs while also easily checking for loaded pages and required elements.

-And that's it!
-Simple but handy.

 I do not have specific plans right now to expand this project further but may in the future as needed.